Family Nurse Partnership

 Implementing FNP in Scotland

-- be personalised to the strengths and risks of individual clients, and better integrated with local services
+- is better integrated with local services

 - Greater Glasgow and Clyde